ttappr/nicktracker/README.md

-The geolocation data of the ISP is interesting because one can get a general sense of the geographical distribution of the channel's population, and one could learn something about geography if they were interested enough in learning about their fellow user's to use the `/IPLOOKUP` feature to see the regions people come from on the map.
+The geolocation data of the ISP is interesting because one can get a general sense of the geographical distribution of the channel's population, and one could learn something about geography if they were interested enough in learning about their fellow users to use the `/IPLOOKUP` feature to see the regions people come from on the map.
 The location is usually in the same city/town as the user.
 Of course the geolocation won't be anywhere near users if they're using a VPN, but in a lot of cases, they aren't.